DrLulz/Anki-Templates/README.md

 ![gif](readme_images/anki.gif)

-This repository adds extra funtionality and styling to Anki cards.
+This repository adds extra functionality and styling to Anki cards.

 1. [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/) for Images
 2. Image [Zoom](http://www.jacklmoore.com/zoom/)
-3. Notifications via [Noty](http://ned.im/noty/#/about) (For Reenforcement)
+3. Notifications via [Noty](http://ned.im/noty/#/about) (For Reinforcement)
-4. Dark Styling loosly based on [Tomorrow Night Theme](https://github.com/chriskempson/tomorrow-theme)
+4. Dark Styling loosely based on [Tomorrow Night Theme](https://github.com/chriskempson/tomorrow-theme)
 5. URL button in cards

 ##### Notifications & URLs

-When creating cards, if the Noty & URL fields are left blank they will not show when reviwing.
+When creating cards, if the Noty & URL fields are left blank they will not show when reviewing.

 <br />
 #### 1. Download the .zip of this repository (right sidebar)